nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```
 xrdsst security-server list
 ```
-This command will display the union of all the security servers discover by each security server of the configuration file.
+This command will display the union of all the security servers discover by each security server stored in the configuration file.

 ╒═══════════════════╤════════╤═══════════╤════════════╤════════════════╤═══════════════╕
 │ ID                │ CODE   │ ADDRESS   │ INSTANCE   │ MEMBER CLASS   │   MEMBER CODE │